alpbrbrr/Hangman-Game/readme.txt

 Emre Can ŞAHİN

 How to start
-To start the game, open Hangman 2.exe or run from CPP file.
+To start the game, compile and run the CPP file.
 You should have the hangmanwords.txt file in order to start the program.
 The later prompts will be given in the game.

 Important Note